-Costa Rica is THE dream destination for nature an ecotourism lovers.
+Costa Rica is THE dream destination for nature and ecotourism lovers.
 Given its biodiversity, Costa Rica has one of the richest fauna and flora in the world.
 Throughout your stay, you’ll have the opportunity to observe many birds, insects, amphibians, mammals and all kinds of exotic species: there’s no doubt you’ll get to see some cetaceans and turtles, iguanas and crocodiles, spider monkeys and sloths, colorful frogs, butterflies and snakes.
-You will also discover incredible vegetation in the 190 national parks, natural reserves and protected areas of the country and their dry and damp tropical forests, cloud forests and mangroves.
+Discover incredible vegetation in the 190 national parks, natural reserves and protected areas of the country and their dry and damp tropical forests, cloud forests and mangroves.

-For those who are keen to explore this incredible nature, some of our tour will take you to the most beautiful sites, accompanied by a naturalist guide.
+For those who are excited to explore this incredible nature, some of our tours will take you to the most beautiful sites, accompanied by a naturalist guide.

 LA SELVA AND LA TIRIMBINA – Biological reserves and stations

 The biological station La Selva is a private research center run by the Organization for Tropical Studies.
-This medium altitude rainforest is an extraordinary refuge for thousands of animal and vegetal species and became at the international scale a renowned center in the areas of research and education.
-The reserve La Tirimbina also has discovery trails and evening excursions to observe the nocturnal fauna (bats, frogs, insects etc.), an experience not to be missed.
+This medium altitude rain forest is an extraordinary refuge for thousands of animal and plant species.
+It is also a renowned center of research and education.
+The reserve La Tirimbina also has discovery trails and evening excursions to observe the nocturnal fauna (bats, frogs, insects etc.), an experience not to be missed!

 CAÑO NEGRO REFUGE – Wetlands and Waterfowl

 The Caño Negro National Wildlife Refuge is one of the largest wetland reserves in Costa Rica.
 In the dry season, from December to April, it is not unusual to spot crocodiles, caimans and large mammals around the little lagoons.
 Caño Negro will please the bird watchers with its flocks of migratory birds, spoonbills, ibis and cormorants.